 Whether you’re a plumber, HVAC contractor, commercial builder or work in any facet of the trades, you have likely heard LEED at some point on the job.
 But what is LEED and what does it have to do with green building?
 In short, LEED, or Leadership in Energy and Environmental Design, is a global rating system for building green structures.
 LEED was established by the U.S. Green Building Council, or USBGC®, after the organization formed over 25 years ago.
 Today, LEED is the most widely used green building rating system in the world.

-LEED has two very different components: Accreditation and certification.
+LEED has two different components: professional accreditation and project certification.
 Accreditation is awarded to an individual in the form of LEED Green Associate, LEED Accredited Professional or LEED AP, and LEED Fellow.
 With the ever rising demand for green buildings, having a LEED accreditation can be beneficial for any trade professional.

 LEED certification rating systems

-- Interior Design and Construction, or ID+C. This rating is selected when a full interior update is completed and includes commercial interior, retail and hospitality.
+- Interior Design and Construction, or ID+C. This rating is selected when a full interior update is completed.